shree214ram/DSA/Motivation/Altimetric-2/readme.md

   },[value])
 # Optimization in React Application in terms of hooks and function componenet??

+# wthat excect difference in custom hook and functional componanat ??

   [11:12 AM] Shameer Ali Baig S
     const a = 10; console.log("Hello"+ a)